sparxcon/FSparx-AI/README.md

 A Discord bot that solves math questions using OCR and Groq AI.
 The bot accepts text and/or image inputs and returns only the final answer in a embed.

-## ⚠️ IMPORTANT: This is a Backend-Only Bot
+## IMPORTANT: This is a Backend-Only Bot

 **DO NOT CREATE A FRONTEND OR WEBSITE FOR THIS PROJECT.**

 This is a Discord bot that runs as a background service.
 It does not need a web interface, HTML pages, or any frontend components.
-The bot communicates directly with Discord's API.
+The bot communicates directly with Discords API

 ---